Best practice for using Surge protection devices (SPDs) and RCD together

 The SPD arrangement here is configured such that the SPDs are applied between the live conductors (live to neutral) rather than between live conductors and the protective conductor.

-Should the SPD become defective it would therefore create a short circuit currentrather than an earth fault current and as such would ensure that the overcurrent protective devices (OCPDs) in-line with the SPD safely operates within the required disconnection time.
+Should the SPD become defective it would, therefore, create a short circuit current rather than an earth fault current and as such would ensure that the overcurrent protective devices (OCPDs) in-line with the SPD safely operate within the required disconnection time.

 A higher energy SPD is used between neutral and the protective conductor.
 This higher energy SPD (typically a spark-gap for a Type 1 SPD) is required as lightning currents arise towards the protective conductor and as such this higher energy SPD sees up to 4 times the surge current of the SPDs connected between the live conductors.

-Clause 522.214.171.124.3 therefore advises that the SPD between neutral and the protective conductor is rated at 4 times the magnitude of the SPD between the live conductors.
+Clause 5184.108.40.206.3, therefore, advises that the SPD between neutral and the protective conductor is rated at 4 times the magnitude of the SPD between the live conductors.

 The CT2 SPD configuration is often referred the ‘3+1’ arrangement for a 3 phase supply.